How to start an email (with examples)

 • Dear Ashley Whyte,

-2. Hello name, or Hi name,
+1. Hello name, or Hi name,

 • Hi Ms. Brown,

-• Hello Leigh,
+• Hello Prof. Huges,

 Recommended for further reading: Our guide on how to end an email.

-Email greetings for addressing a team or group of more than two recipients:
+Email greetings for addressing a team or group of more than two recipients

-• Dear colleagues / team,
+• Dear Colleagues / Team,

-• Hi team / everyone,
+• Hi Team / Everyone,

-• Hello team / everyone,
+• Hello Team / Everyone,

 The opening line

 After you’ve chosen the appropriate greeting, you need to write your opening line.
 This is also referred to as the opening phrase or opening sentence.
-The opening line sets the tone and should also catch the recipients attention.
-Like the greeting, when choosing the best opening line you must consider who the recipient is, your relationship with them and the intent of the email.
+The opening line sets the tone and should also catch the recipient’s attention.
+Like the greeting, when choosing the best opening line, you must consider who the recipient is, your relationship with them, and the intent of the email.

 Now that you have the perfect email greeting, take a look at the email opening sentence examples below.